Beta Virginis

 Beta Virginis, a name Latinised from β Virginis, is a star in the equatorial constellation of Virgo.
 It has the proper name Zavijava (/,zævI'dZæv@/), and, despite its designation 'beta', is the fifth-brightest star in Virgo with an apparent visual magnitude of 3.604.
-The distance to this star is 35.7 light-years based on parallax, and it is drifting further away with a radial velocity of +4.1 km/s.
+The distance to this star is around 35.7 light-years based on parallax; it is drifting further away with a radial velocity of +4.1 km/s.
 It is 0.69 of a degree north of the ecliptic, so it can be occulted by the Moon and (rarely) by planets.
-The next planetary occultation of Beta Virginis will take place on 11 August 2069, by Venus.
+The next planetary occultation of Beta Virginis will take place on 9 November 2210, by Venus; although an occultation by the same planet might be visible on 11 August 2069 from the South Pole.